Why build bespoke in place of WordPress, Shopify or Magento?

 Magento vs WooCommerce vs Shopify

 In e-commerce, the original platform leader, Magento, has slipped from first to third place after WordPress (WooCommerce) and Shopify.
-All three of these systems are wildly different, making simple comparisons very difficult.
+These systems are wildly different, making simple comparisons very difficult.

 CMS Usability